 Palau also has a Protected Areas Network that consists of terrestrial, freshwater and marine areas.
 A drone is invaluable for documenting these systems from Velasco Reef in the far north to Helen Reef in the far south.
 Their small size and low noise make them ideal for sneaking up on timid animals.
 For example, Dugongs and crocodiles are scared by a helicopter or 2 stroke engine.

 One of the greatest uses for me in Palau with a drone was to document the extremely rare dugongs.
 We demonstrated that they lived in the area slated for dredging.
 As a result the footage proved decisive in stopping the dredging going ahead.
+Click on the photo below to watch footage of these amazing animals in the wild.

 Advertising for resorts and businesses